Choosing what foreign language to learn is one of the critical decisions you’ll make in your life. So, how do you decide what’s right for you?

 Well, that was the vivid memories of things that never happened.

-Taking a Japanese course in Delhi was mainly due to my fascination with unique Japanese culture and tradition.
+Taking a Japanese course in Delhi was mainly due to my fascination with the unique Japanese culture and tradition.

 Another example is my friend, who was about to relocate permanently to Québec, Canada.